roytang/blog/content/post/2005/07/linux-is-shareware.md

 Or so the paper says.

 The Philippine Daily Inquirer had an article today about Oracle targetting local SMEs.
-Apparently they have an advantage because they use &#8220;the Linux shareware.&#8221;
+Apparently they have an advantage because they use "the Linux shareware.&#8221;

 Too bad I can't find the article online.